-In Figure 18, Polygon A is formed by lines 1, 2, and 4 because they have the same level, line weight and colour (other factors can be used to relate lines into polygons).
+In Figure 29, Polygon A is formed by lines 1, 2, and 4 because they have the same level, line weight and colour (other factors can be used to relate lines into polygons).
 Polygon B cannot be created because colour, line weight, and level cannot be related to form a polygon.
 Polygon B is difficult to determine, despite that it "looks" right, given that line 3 is on a different level from all other lines.
-CAD attributes can be used with data conversion tools to create topological relationships.

-Figure 18 CAD Systems.
-Polygons can be represented in Microstation by using proper structure.
+Figure 29.
+Polygons can be represented by using proper structure.